openxpki/openxpki/doc/reference/configuration/realm.rst

 Realm
 =====

-In order to create a new realm the easiest way is to copy the sample directory tree ``realm/democa`` to a new directoy within the ``realm`` directory.
-Adjust the realm configuration file contents accordingly (see below).
+In order to create a new realm you must create a new directory below ``config.d/realm`` with the internal name of the realm.
+While it is possible to just create a symlink or copy from the realm.tpl directory we recommend to read the instructions in the Quickstart document as this approach gives you the best options for later upgrades of the configuration.

-Then add a new section in the file ``system/realms.yaml`` where the new section key is identical to the new realm directory name used for the realm copy.
+When finished add a new section in the file ``system/realms.yaml`` where the new section key is identical to the new realm directory name used for the realm directory.
 Change the new realm section entries to match the desired values for the new realm.

+Please note that you might need to perform additional steps based on the overall configuration options such as creating templates, static content or mapping items.
+Those should be outlined in the configurations setup document.

 The realm configuration consists of five major parts: